quantmind/ansible-openresty/README.md

 **nginx_maps**

+Add [nginx map](http://nginx.org/en/docs/http/ngx_http_map_module.html) directives to the configuration.
-A list of objects with chema:
+A list of objects with schema:
 ```json
 {
     "from": "<mapping from>",